elblayko/elblayko/README.md

 👋 Hi, I’m @elblayko

-👀 I’m interested in JavaScript and DevOps.
+👀 I’m interested in DevOps engineering and web development.

-🌱 I’m currently learning React, Docker, and Kubernetes.
+🌱 I’m currently learning React, Go, and Kubernetes.

 <!---
 elblayko/elblayko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.